-Exemplary 3 Meets Expectation 2 Does Not Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following: The WBL Coordinator meets regularly with the work site supervisor/mentor, along with the WBL student, to discuss student performance and make adjustments to the student's Educational Training Plan.
+Exemplary 3 Meets Expectation 2 Does N ot Meet Expectation 1 Evidence Include all criteria from "meets expectations" plus the following: The WBL Coordinator meets regularly with the work site supervisor/mentor, along with the WBL student, to discuss student performance and make adjustments to the student's Educational Training Plan.
 Parents and work site mentors are oriented about assessment and student expectations.
 Other assessment methods, such as journals and portfolios, are used in the grading process.
-Two Employability Skills Assessment based on the Training Plan are conducted per semester.
-Extensive information is given to the student to assist them in becoming successful on the job site.
-Students are given a packet which clearly defines expectations and the assessment procedures.
-A written evaluation of the student's employability skills is completed by the work site supervisor/mentor on the performance of the WBL student at least twice per semester.
-An assessment of the Job Skills attainment is conducted at least once per semester by review of the Training Plan.
-A conference is held by the WBL Coordinator with the student to give feedback on the student's accomplishments and areas for improvement.
-At a minimum, the student's semester grade includes evaluation of employability skills, assessment of technical skills listed on the training plan, and school-based requirements of the WBL Coordinator.
-Written evaluations are not regularly completed by the work site supervisor/mentor.
-No conference is held with the student to give feedback on the student's accomplishments and areas for improvement.
-The work site evaluation is not an integral part of the student's overall grade.
-The method for determining student grades is ambiguous.
-Student expectations are not clearly defined and communicated in advance.
-Written grading procedures.
-Documentation of work site evaluation.
-Records of conferences held with students about employer evaluations Student enrollment packet/materials.
-Evidence of parent and/or mentor training.
-C-NET records.
-Student journals and/or portfolios.
+Two Employability Skills Assessments and one Job Skills assessment based on the Training Plan are conducted per semester.
+Extensive information is given to the student to assist them in becoming successful on the job site. □ Students are given a packet which clearly defines expectations and the assessment procedures. □ A written evaluation of the student's employability skills is completed by the work site supervisor/mentor on the performance of the WBL student at least twice per semester. □ An assessment of the Job Skills attainment is conducted at least once per semester by review of the Training Plan. □ A conference is held by the WBI en evaluations are not larly completed by the work supervisor/mentor. onference is held with the ent to give feedback on the ent's accomplishments and is for improvement. work site evaluation is not an iral part of the student's all grade. method for determining ent grades is ambiguous.
+1. Writter 2.
+Documevaluation student evaluation student evaluation is not an iral part of the student's all grade.
+5. Evident trainin 6.
+C-NET n grading procedures. mentation of work site ation. rds of conferences held with onts about employer ations nt enrollment of materials. nce of parent and/or mentor